MW: 11:00am- 12:00pm

 Psci 202-000A / State and Local Government

 Dr. Crook joined PSC as an adjunct faculty in 1984 and as a full time faculty member in 1993.
 She serves as a Social Science advisor.
-Dr. Crook is also the co-faculty advisor for Phi Alpha Theta and the Nebraska Humanities Council’s “Notable Nebraskan” speaker as Barbara Kagey Mayhew Bradway.
+Dr. Crook is also the co-faculty advisor for Phi Alpha Theta and the Humanities Nebraska’s “Notable Nebraskan” speaker as Barbara Kagey Mayhew Bradway.

 Ph.D.
 Political Science.
 1992.
 University of Nebraska.

 M.A.
 Political Science.
 1983.
 University of Nebraska.

 B.S.
 Social Science Education.
 1976.
 University of Nebraska.

 Nebraska’s State Plan Commission for implementation of “Help America Vote Act” – 2004 – present

 Associate Fellow of the Center for Great Plains Studies

 Board of Directors for Missouri River Basin Lewis and Clark Visitor’s Center